Programme name: Master programme in Human Factors and System Safety—one year

-Each of the courses will be taught every Academic year, and students can take up to two years to complete the program.
-The program is therefore offered as a part-time or full-time program.
+Each of the courses will be taught every Academic year, and students can take up to two years to complete the programme.
+The programme is therefore offered as a part-time or full-time program.

 Relation to research

-The literature for the program reflects this commitment to the current research base, deferring to a few classic works where necessary, but focusing on the latest work as well, something that can be seen in various course books having been written by the program’s faculty.
+The literature for the programme reflects this commitment to the current research base, deferring to a few classic works where necessary, but focusing on the latest work as well, something that can be seen in various course books and recently published papers.